niplav/site/considerations_on_cryonics.md

 but one can use my current implementation provides a starting-point.
-As one can see, I will not do any time-discounting on the value of future life-years. <!--TODO: find a link that explains why time discounting for future life years is probably misguided-->
+As one can see, I will not do any time-discounting on the value of future life-years. <!--TODO: find a link that explains why time discounting for future life years is probably misguided, Greaves has a survey paper about this, right?-->

 ### Value of a Lifeyear in the Future